Today for Trap Tuesday we’ll be looking at spring traps, simple mechanical traps with a lot of versatility.

 Spring Trap Example 3:

-Erin, seeing her friends get hurt and in no hurry to copy them, immediately takes a step back from the room and steps directly onto a pressure plate that was missed on entrance.
+Raya, seeing her friends get hurt and in no hurry to copy them, immediately takes a step back from the room and steps directly onto a pressure plate that was missed on entrance.
 She takes 1d6 bludgeoning damage as she is launched into the air, stopping after traveling 10 feet upward into spikes on the ceiling.
 She then takes 2d10 piercing damage (the same damage taken from a spiked pit trap).
-Upon being dislodged from the spikes, Erin falls 10 feet and takes an additional 1d6 bludgeoning damage from the fall.
+Upon being dislodged from the spikes, Raya falls 10 feet and takes an additional 1d6 bludgeoning damage from the fall.

 Versatile and Simple